eclipse/repairnator/doc/repair-tools.md

 ### NopolTestExclusionStrategy

-In this strategy, we consider that there is more chance to find a patch for a failing test (i.e. a test with an `AssertionError`) than for an erroring test (i.e. a test which fail with any other exception).
+In this strategy, we consider that there is more chance to find a patch for a failing test (i.e., a test with an `AssertionError`) than for an erroring test (i.e., a test which fails with any other exception).
-This strategy will launch Nopol for each test class, but will try to ignore erroring test first to find a patch, and then it will look for a patch ignoring failing tests.
+This strategy will launch Nopol for each test class, but it will try to ignore erroring tests first to find a patch, and then it will look for a patch ignoring failing tests.

 This strategy can be used [in the configuration](repairnator-config.md#REPAIR_TOOLS) with this value: `NopolTestExclusionStrategy`.

 ## Astor

-[Astor](https://github.com/SpoonLabs/astor) is a program repair tool that use mutation techniques and genetic programming to obtain patches.
+[Astor](https://github.com/SpoonLabs/astor) is a program repair tool that uses mutation techniques and genetic programming to obtain patches.
 Repairnator supports different strategies to run Astor.
 Astor is currently configured in Repairnator to find a patch in a maximum of 100 minutes.